Uxbridge: Economy

 As of 2012, Uxbridge had 112175 sqm of town centre floorspace.
 Uxbridge has two shopping centres, The Pavilions and The Chimes (formerly Intu Uxbridge).
 Much of the town centre is pedestrianised.
 Just off the High Street is Windsor Street, a short street with older shops.

-The town centre consists of retail outlets and office buildings, including the main UK and European offices of international companies such as Coca-Cola European Partners, Cadbury, Xerox, General Mills, F. Hinds, PAREXEL, Arri, Bristol-Myers Squibb, Monster Energy, APL, Herbalife Europe.
-Other employers include NetApp, Anixter International, PricewaterhouseCoopers, WMS Gaming, IBB Solicitors and Nexen.
+The town centre consists of retail outlets and office buildings, including the main UK and European offices of international companies such as Coca-Cola European Partners, Cadbury, Xerox, General Mills, F. Hinds, PAREXEL, Arri, Bristol Myers Squibb, Monster Energy, APL, Herbalife Europe.
+Other employers include NetApp, Anixter International, PwC, WMS Gaming, IBB Solicitors and Nexen.

 Within the London Borough, 55.1% of residents travel to the Uxbridge North and Uxbridge South wards to work, and only 8% of residents working there who also live within the wards.
 The 2001 census measured a total of 6,007 (35.9%) of residents leaving the North ward to go to work.
 Uxbridge South had a figure of 5,666 (26.5%) of residents leaving the ward to work elsewhere.

 In 2005 retail footprint research, Uxbridge ranked 9th in terms of retail expenditure in Greater London at £311 million.

 A terraced landmark with tower on Vine Street is what was Randalls, the Art Deco-architecture department store owned by relations of John Randall MP.
 It is a 1939, remodelled rebuilding of a 1900 building.
 The building has the initial, mainstream category of listed building since October 2008.
 The store closed in January 2015.